talhaimran2004/Javascript-NotesApp/README.md

-# Todo List
+# Keep Your Notes

-An easy-to-follow to-do list
+An easy-to-follow Notes Web App

 ## Tech Stack